UDP Lite is a new standardized IP transport protocol (RFC 3828

 Availability and applications

-UDP-Lite is now part of the Linux kernel since version 2.6.20.
+Linux: UDP Lite has been a part of the Linux kernel since version 2.6.20.

 Several applications for testing are included in the tarball: